NeuroTech-UCSD/EEGFaceDetection/README.md

-# COGS 189 Final Project: EEG Face Detection
+# EEG Project Example: EEG Face Detection
-Final Project for COGS 189, Winter 2020.
+Forked from Team 43 Final Project from UCSD's COGS 189, Winter 2020.
 <br>Trains a classifier to detect whether a person wearing a neurosky is looking at a face or not.